qntum-dev/boilercli/README.md

 Available commands are :-

- - boilercli dockerize node --> This command is use to generate your node js template with express as a framework and necessary dockerfiles and docker compose file will be generated.
+ - boilercli dockerize node --> This command is use to generate your node js template and necessary dockerfiles and docker compose file will be generated.

 ## Note⚠️
-Currently it can only generate template for node js with express as a framework.
+Currently it can only generate template for node js.
 In future more frameworks, languages will be added.

 ***Also for windows*** you have to use git bash or bash emulating terminal environment